vfarcic/devops26/manuscript/99-progressive-delivery.md

     curl "go-demo-6.$ISTIO_IP.nip.io/demo/hello"
     sleep 0.5
 done

+# TODO: Carlos: Why does it show only the output from the new release?
+Shouldn't it have mixed outputs and progresivelly increase those from the new release and decrease those from the old?
+Am I doing something wrong?
 ```

 Now Jenkins X will update the GitOps production environment repository to the new version by creating a pull request to change the version.
 After a little bit it will deploy the new version Helm chart that will update the `deployment.apps/jx-go-demo-6` object in the `jx-production` environment.